ZexiXin/CYBR8420/README.md

 > "The Croc is a software that can easily and securely send things from one computer to another."

-Relevant information can be found in the markdown file of Project Proposal..
+Relevant information can be found in the markdown file of Project Proposal.